vuongducphuong/documentation/content/applications/marketing/events/event_essentials.rst

 ==============

 Until an event is published, it will remain hidden from public view on the website and registering for it will not be possible.
-To publish an event, navigate to it either from the back end of Odoo through the :guilabel:`Events` application, or access the hidden event page through the front end as either a priveliged user or administrator.
+To publish an event, navigate to it either from the back end of Leansoft through the :guilabel:`Events` application, or access the hidden event page through the front end as either a priveliged user or administrator.